 - Different learning styles, needs, and backgrounds are taken into consideration when planning, teaching, and assessing.

 - Students are encouraged to be lifelong learners who contribute to the global community by taking action.

-The aim of Primary Years Programme (PYP) is to provide learners with inquiry based curriculum framework which incorporates five essential elements (Knowledge, Concepts, Approaches to Learning, Attitudes and Action).
+The aim of Primary Years Programme (PYP) is to provide learners with an inquiry-based curriculum framework which incorporates five essential elements (Knowledge, Concepts, Approaches to Learning, Attitudes, and Action).

 Knowledge: What do we want students to know about?

 The importance of traditional subject areas is acknowledged: Language; Mathematics; Social Studies; Science; Personal, Social, and Physical Education; and the Arts.
 However, it is also acknowledged that educating students is more holistic.

 The PYP has six transdisciplinary themes that provide the framework for learning.
-These themes are globally significant and support the acquisition of knowledge, concepts and skills of the traditional subjects.
-They are revisited throughout the students’ time in the PYP.
+These themes are globally significant and support the acquisition of knowledge, concepts, and skills of traditional subjects.
+They are revisited throughout the student’s time in the PYP.

 An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health, human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.